-Grinter's Sunflower Farm - Lawrence, Kansas
+Grinter's Sunflower Farm - September 1, 2023

 For the best photography, come on as sunny day in the first couple of hours after sunrise or before sunset.
 The peak time for the flowers changes each year.
 It usually is in late August or early September and the fields look their best for about two weeks.

-copyright 2015-2016 by Keith Stokes
+copyright 2015-2023 by Keith Stokes